AbdelrahimAlsadiq/Simple-Client-Server-Application/README.md

 This Java-based client-server application is designed for user authentication and data submission from the client-side to the server-side.
 The communication is established via sockets, and the graphical interface is built using Java Swing.

 ## Overview

-This application comprises two primary components:
+This project is for completing the Network Programming subject provided in the 4th year of the Faculty of Computers & Information, Luxor University. the application comprises two primary components:

 ### Client Side